cms-opendata-analyses/HiggsExample20112012/README.md

 in the original publication.
 The difference is attributed to the less sophisticated background suppression.
-In more recent (not yet public) CMS data sets with higher statistics the signal is observed in a preliminary analysis with more than 5 standard deviations in this channel alone [cite CMS-PAS-HIG-16-041].
+In more recent (not yet public) CMS data sets with higher statistics the signal is observed in an analysis with more than 5 standard deviations in this channel alone [https://inspirehep.net/record/1518828].
+The most recent results on the search and observation of the Higgs boson in this decay mode are available here: http://cms-results.web.cern.ch/cms-results/public-results/publications/HIG/ZZ.html

+## Strategy

 The analysis strategy is the following: Get the 4mu and 2mu2e final states from the DoubleMuParked datasets and the 4e final state from the